newtheatre/history-project/_shows/96_97/twelfth_night.md

 cast:
   - role: Orsino, Duke of Illyria
     name: Andrew Muir
+    comment: 'Transcribed from the programme as "Andy Muir"; spelling matched to West Side Story (94_95) and Frankenstein (95_96).'
   - role: Valentine, a lady attending on Orsino
     name: Tania Wood
   - role: Curio, a gentleman attending on Orsino